JCBLAgri/jcblagri-website/README.md

 ## About

-JCBL Agri is a trusted manufacturer and exporter of agricultural machinery spare parts, combine harvester components, and farm implement replacement parts serving global B2B markets.
-The company focuses on delivering durable, precision-engineered agricultural components for OEM and aftermarket requirements worldwide.
+JCBL Agri are a trusted manufacturer and exporter of agricultural machinery spare parts, combine harvester components, and farm implement replacement parts.
+We focus on delivering durable, precision-engineered agricultural components for OEM and aftermarket requirements across global markets.

 ## Product Categories